aerenchyma/ProgramsInformationPeople/_sources/Assignments/assignments_files/UMich-SI506-F17/week12.rst

   * Read the `Facebook Graph API overview <https://developers.facebook.com/docs/graph-api/overview>`_
   * Read `this article <https://paper.dropbox.com/doc/oAuth-Services-and-API-Authentication-7cfoHpHLel6Vv1uM9tW2F>`_ about OAUth and API authentication.
   * Try running the sample code at the end of that article. **See note at the bottom of this page re: a Facebook account.**
+  * Note that the short section on the Facebook API in the textbook is currently outdated slightly.
+Many things about it are still true, but in this course we will focus on the way of accessing FB data described in the link above.

 * **Before class Thursday:**